Container diagram

 Notes

-This diagram says nothing about clustering, load balancers, replication, failover, etc because it will likely vary across different environments (e.g. production, staging, development, etc).
-This information is better captured via one or more deployment diagrams.
+This diagram says very little about deployment aspects such as clustering, load balancers, replication, failover, etc because it will likely vary across different environments (e.g. production, staging, development, etc).
+Deployment information is better captured via one or more deployment diagrams, one per environment.